Your CBD questions answered

 Capsules are popular as they are so easy to take and have no taste, they are pre-measured, so you simply pop them in your mouth and swallow!

 You can also buy CBD capsules that are blended with other beneficial oils. hapihemp‘s CBD+ Capsules also contain – Ginger, Turmeric, and Black pepper, which all have splendid benefits!
 The capsules are in a totally natural case and are vegan friendly.
 If you take other supplements like Turmeric etc then the capsules are the ones for you.

 Another benefit of capsules is they travel easily, once you start your journey with CBD you will not want to be without it!

 The most recent addition and alternative to CBD oil drops.

 Another great benefit is you can apply the patch to wherever it’s needed the most.
-For example, if you are suffering from your knee then put the patch on to your knee, the CBD travels throughout your body, however wherever you place it will target that area first.
+For example, put the patch on to your knee for relief instant absorption into the knee and wait as shortly after it will spread into the rest of your system.
+This is because the CBD travels throughout your body, however wherever you place it will target that area first.

 More and more people are turning to patches now due to their effectiveness and simplicity.

-The hapi patch contains 20mg of CBD and is 24-hour slow release.
+The hapi patch contains 20mg of CBD and is a 24-hour slow release.

 Do CBD topicals work?